hagnerd/devto/readme.md

 # devto CLI

 A simple CLI for posting to dev.to.
-This tool was inspired by [Dev.to VSCode Extension](https://github.com/timdeschryver/new-blog-post) by Tim Deschryver.
+This tool was inspired by [Dev.to VSCode Extension](https://github.com/timdeschryver/new-blog-post) made by Tim Deschryver.

 ## Who is it for?